creativetimofficial/ct-soft-ui-dashboard-pro-react/README.md

 ## Documentation

-The documentation for the Soft UI Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/material-ui/overview/soft-ui-dashboard?ref=readme-sudpmui).
+The documentation for the Soft UI Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/soft-ui-dashboard?ref=readme-sudpr).

 ### What's included

 Within the download you'll find the following directories and files:

 ```
-soft-ui-dashboard-pro
+soft-ui-dashboard-pro-react
     ├── public
     │   ├── apple-icon.png
     │   ├── favicon.png